swade1987/software-circus-ket-demo/docs/ingress-demo.md

-# Ingress Demo using Hello World Kubernetes application
+# Ingress Demo

+Note: This demo uses the [Hello World Kubernetes](https://github.com/swade1987/hello-world-kubernetes) application.

 To demo Ingress please execute the following from the **bootstrap** node: